ortus-docs/coldbox-docs/flash_ram/flash_storage.md

 # Flash Storage

 There are times where you need to store user related variables in some kind of permanent storage then relocate the user into another section of your application, be able to retrieve the data, use it and then clean it.
 All of these tedious operations are definitely doable by why reinvent the wheel if we can have the platform give us a tool for maintaing conversation variables across requests.
 The key point for Flash RAM is where will the data be stored so that it is unique per user.
 ColdFusion gives us several persistent scopes that we can use and we have also created several flash storages for this purpose.
 Since the ColdBox flash scope is based on an interface, the flash scope storage can be virtually anywhere.
 You will find all of these implementations in the following package: coldbox.system.web.flash.
-In order to choose what implementation to use in your application you need to tell the [ConfigurationCFC](http://wiki.coldbox.org/wiki/ConfigurationCFC.cfm) which one to use via flash configuration structure:
+In order to choose what implementation to use in your application you need to tell the `ColdBox.cfc` which one to use via flash configuration structure:

-### Configuration
+## Configuration

 ```js
 // flash scope configuration